KMDLabs/LabsNotary/README.md

 ### Wallet filter
 `-stakednotary=1`

-This is needed on KMD, to activate our features amoung other things, add the flags below in `start.sh` to customise it.
+This is needed on KMD, to activate our features amoung other things.
+Add the flags below in `start.sh` to customise the filter.

 `-mintxvalue=<amount in sats>`